 Fintech perspectives from a bunch of policy wonks.
-The views expressed herein are those of the authors and should not be attributed to the International Monetary Fund, its Executive Board or its management.
+The views expressed herein are those of the authors and should not be attributed to the Bank for International Settlements or the International Monetary Fund

 One of the first big retail central bank digital currency (CBDC) design decisions is the operating model.
 In a single-tier model the central bank performs all the tasks involved, from issuing and distributing the CBDC to running user wallets.
 In multi-tier models, the central bank issues and redeems CBDC, but distribution and payment services would be delegated to the private sector.
 Which model to adopt will depend on country-specific circumstances, such as financial sector breadth and depth, financial integrity standards compliance, and financial market infrastructure availability and supervision capacity.